 In addition to monthly youth meetings and quarterly ladies’ meetings, weekly evangelism opportunities allow us to reach out to those in our community, both hearing and Deaf, with the Gospel of Jesus Christ.

 Karen Baptist Church also faithfully supports several national pastors and missionaries through Faith Promise Missions giving.
 One of our national missionaries is Bro.
 Peter Kasamba, a Kenyan pastor who is currently planting a church in Dar es Salaam, Tanzania.
 Karen Baptist Church also supports Bro.
 Kambi, a Congolese national pastor who in recent years started a church in Bujumbura, Burundi.

-In addition to supporting missionaries in other African countries, God has also allowed Karen Baptist Church to reproduce itself through planting two new churches here in Kenya.
-It has been a blessing for us to work alongside Pastor Peter Mbugua and Pastor Ephraim Olusi and their families in the ministry.
+In addition to supporting missionaries in other African countries, God has also allowed Karen Baptist Church to reproduce itself through planting a new church here in Kenya.
+It has been a blessing for us to work alongside Pastor Ephraim Olusi and his family in the ministry.
 Although their labor of love these past several years has not necessarily been easy, they have persevered and stayed true to the calling which God has placed on their lives.
-More information about these two pastors and their church plants can be found here:
+More information about this church plant can be found here: